Satyamkumarnavneet/Satyamkumarnavneet/README.md

 **About me:**
-<p> I'm a recent graduate from Chandigarh University with a passion for Java and cloud development.
+<p> I'm a recent Computer Science Engineering graduate from Chandigarh University with a passion for Java and cloud development.
 I have been actively learning and mastering technologies like Java development and Google Cloud, continually refining my skills.
 I'm seeking internship opportunities where I can apply my expertise, gain valuable industry insights, and contribute effectively.
 My goal is to build a successful career while making a meaningful impact in the tech industry.

 </p>